Role of the Toastmaster of the Meeting

 After Table Topics, ask the Timer for the time used by each Table Topics Speaker.

-After all prepared speakers have finished, ask for a second report from the Timer.
+After all prepared speakers have finished, ask for a second report (for the times of the prepared speakers) from the Timer.

 Introduce and relinquish control the lectern to the General Evaluator who will conduct the evaluation session.